bradbann/kermitweb/source/doc/troubleshooting.markdown

 Celery could have one or more logs file, it depends of the configuration of the celery workers.

+A worker is a thread that gets a call from Kermit to MCollective and runs it.

+So, for example, if you have a stucked progress bar after launching an operation, you should check the celery logs.

+Because it could mean that KermIT cannot contact celery to get tasks results.

 The configuration file is `/etc/sysconfig/celeryd`

+If you have more than one worker, check every worker log to find the one that ran (or is still running) your operation.

 For example, with a configuration that sets 3 workers, you'll have :